GovTechSG/seed-documentation/prerequisites-for-onboarding-vendors-to-seed.md

-# Prerequisites for onboarding vendors to Security suite for Engineering Endpoint Devices(SEED)
+# Prerequisites for onboarding vendors

-Objective: This document provides the prerequisites for onboarding vendors to SEED.
+**Objective**: This document provides the prerequisites for onboarding vendors to SEED.

-Audience: Vendors
+**Audience**: Vendors

-?> Note: SEED is supported by **internet-enabled devices** devices that run on Windows 10 Pro/Enterprise, or macOS Catalina 10.15 and above.
+?> Note: SEED is supported by internet-enabled devices devices that run on Windows 10 Pro/Enterprise, or macOS Catalina 10.15 and above.

 Following are the prerequisites for onboarding vendors to SEED: